 The introductory text at the top of the search results page serves various purposes.
 On the one hand, it helps people to use the search function and navigate through the results.
-On the other hand, it is valuable for CEO purposes as there you can insert essential keywords to improve your website ranking on Google.
+On the other hand, it is valuable for SEO purposes as there you can insert essential keywords to improve your website ranking on Google.

 Filters serve for narrowing the selection down to a particular category or item quality, like fabric color, article topic, etc. The more accurate is the search, the more likely users are to find what they need.
 Of course, this feature requires the items on the website to be already grouped into categories and subcategories.

 Users might want to sort the results alphabetically, from newest to oldest, or by price range.